jettero/sudoku.py/README.md

 ## rules ideas
-I'm not really happy with the current ruleset or especially the way the markings are computed and used in them.
+I'm not really happy with the current ruleset or especially the way the markings are computed and used in those rules.
 I have a new system in mind for that.

 ## generation ideas
 I'd also like to try my hand at puzzle generation.
 If I can get the solver to do